LGBTQIA+ Affirming Therapy

 Depending on your medical provider, a letter from a therapist is not always necessary for gender-affirming care.
 Planned Parenthood offers an informed consent model for those 18+ and requires parental consent for those 17 years of age and younger.
 Additional information may be required and guidelines may change.
 Please contact your local Planned Parenthood for additional information.

 Please note, I am not a physician and cannot provide medical advice.
-I work from the WPATH SOC 7.
+I work from the WPATH Standards of Care 8.
 For any medical questions, please consult a doctor.